Have you experienced problems?

 If I write in, how long will it be before I receive a response?

 We will acknowledge receipt of your complaint.
 We will then endeavour to respond to your complaint within 6 weeks.
 If for any reason this is not possible, we will advise you that we will need to extend this period.

 The Complaints Process

 Written complaints should be addressed to Customer Services, Gordons Property Lawyers, SC House, Vanwall Road, Maidenhead, Berkshire SL6 4UB, or sent by email to email@example.com.
 The complaint will be discussed and reviewed with the relevant Case Handler and we will then respond with a view to seeking a resolution acceptable to you.

-STAGE 3: Legal Ombudsman
+STAGE 2 – Legal Ombudsman